sjt4825/MCA-2022/README.md

 ![Similarity Matrix](data/Week%2010/week%2010%20similarity%20matrix.png)

+The X and Y axis represent the track numbers and the colour represents the similarity between the tracks.
+0 (dark blue) is the maxiumum similarity and around 2.5 (yellow) is the minimum similarity.
+As we can see in the similarity matrix, tracks 0-3 display high similarity with each other, this is expected as they are all classified as classical music.
+Tracks 4-6 are classified as rock music and as we can expect from this they are very similar to each other.
+Tracks 7-9 are tracks from my theme.
+These tracks are also in the rock genre and we can see that these tracks are quite similar to each other but also to the other rock tracks.
+Tracks 4-9 are not very similar to the classical tracks 0-3.

 After this, a polyphonic transcription was applied to the musescore file from week 2.
 Overall the 2 scores are very different visually as well as for the musical content.
 The original file has been transcribed into both the wrong key and time signature.
 The transcription is in 3 / 4 which throws off the bar numbers significantly, making it harder to compare the 2 scores.
 The first 6 bars (first 4 in original piece) are almost unrecognisable, it has a similar rhythm but it doesn’t really have any similarities apart from that.